gobline/acl/README.md

 ACL's allow an application to control access to its protected areas, files, operations and objects from requests.

-* A **resource** represents an area or element to which access is controlled.
+* a **resource** represents an area or element to which access is controlled.
-* A **role** represents a user, users' group or object that may request access to a resource.
+* a **role** represents a user, users' group or object that may request access to a resource.
-* A **privilege** is an access right (or permission) for a resource, such as read and write permissions to a file.
+* a **privilege** is an access right (or permission) for a resource, such as read and write permissions to a file.

 ## Why Another ACL Component?